 The off-campus Master of Arts in Special Education degree at Appalachian

 Make a positive impact on children with learning disabilities.
 Gain skills and strategies specific to the education of special needs students with the Master of Arts in Special Education program at Appalachian State University.

 This program will prepare you to work with students with intellectual disabilities (mental retardation), learning disabilities and/or students with emotional/behavioral disorders.

-Fulfill the competencies required for the advanced competencies licensure from the North Carolina Department of Public Instruction and be eligible for employment in a variety of special education settings to include public and private schools.
-Choose a concentration from Intellectual Disabilities, Learning Disabilities or Emotional/Behavioral Disorders.
+The program fulfills requirements for the advanced competencies licensure from the North Carolina Department of Public Instruction, making you eligible for employment in a variety of special education settings, including public and private schools.